 This condition is normally used with a "refuse message" action to refuse large messages.
-The rule condition panel allows you to choose a size and matching method (greater than a given size, less than a given size, between two sizes, not between two sizes, equal to or not equal to a size).
-If you choose to match "between" two sizes the matching is inclusive
+The rule condition panel allows you to choose a size and matching method (greater than a given size, less than a

 Note: The MailMarshal Receiver can only process this condition if the outside server has made an ESMTP connection and reported the message size.
 In order to check the size of all messages, you should repeat this condition in a Content Analysis Policy rule to include messages received from sources that do not support ESMTP.
 See also Trustwave Knowledge Base article Q10602.